-This rule proposes an industryfunded research, promotion, and information program for softwood lumber.
+This rule establishes an industryfunded research, promotion, and information program for softwood lumber.
 Softwood lumber is used in products like flooring, siding and framing.
-The program would be financed by an assessment on softwood lumber domestic manufacturers and importers and would be administered by a board of industry members selected by the Secretary.
-The initial assessment rate would be \$0.35 per thousand board feet of softwood lumber shipped within or imported to the United States.
-Entities that domestically ship or import less than 15 million board feet per fiscal year would be exempt from the payment of assessments.
-Additionally, assessed entities would not pay assessments on the first 15 million board feet of softwood lumber shipped domestically or imported during the year.
-Exports from the United States would also be exempt from assessments.
-The purpose of the program would be to strengthen the position of softwood lumber in the marketplace, maintain and expand markets for softwood lumber, and develop new uses for softwood lumber within the United States.
+The program will be financed by an assessment on softwood lumber domestic manufacturers and importers and will be administered by a board of industry members selected by the Secretary.
+The initial assessment rate is \$0.35 per thousand board feet of softwood lumber shipped within or imported to the United States.
+Entities that domestically manufacture and ship or import less than 15 million board feet per fiscal year will be exempt from the payment of assessments.
+Additionally, assessed entities will not pay assessments on the first 15 million board feet of softwood lumber shipped domestically or imported during the year.
+Exports from the United States will also be exempt from assessments.
+The purpose of the program is to strengthen the position of softwood lumber in the marketplace, maintain and expand markets for softwood lumber, and develop new uses for softwood lumber within the United States.
 The proposal was submitted to USDA by the Blue Ribbon Commission (BRC), a committee of 21 chief executive officers and heads of businesses that domestically manufacture and import softwood lumber.